mapbox/magic-cfn-resources/readme.md

 - AvailabilityZoneCount: the number of availability zones
 - PublicSubnets: an array of strings representing the VPC's public subnets
 - RouteTable: the ID for the first route table in the VPC
+- RouteTables: IDs of all of the route tables in the VPC

 ### S3NotificationTopicConfig